grokible/sails-tutorial-1/TUTORIALS/TUTORIAL03.md

 * The name and function of SailsControllerInterceptorSingleton no longer fit.
 This seemed the case as we were thinking of this object to be a shared context object for all controller methods.
-So we'll change the name to `SailsControllerSingleton`.
+So we'll change the name to `SailsControllerContext`.